cheat-engine/cheat-engine/Cheat Engine 6/release/readme.txt

 Added custom comments to the assembler window
 Added the ability to use lua variables inside auto assembler ( $luavariable ) Added syntax highlighting to lua
+Changed the lua dlls with versions that don't need the C++ runtime installed Changed the lua library to support 64-bit dll's
 The lua script has been moved from the comments window to it's own menu on top In the hexadecimal view when selecting 4 bytes and then pressing space will make you go there.
 Backspace returns Added the .cetrainer file extension so you can download very small files and have great trainers